Want to work in AI? Here are the skills to master, economist says

 Workers with an aptitude for explaining how artificial intelligence tools function in simple terms are more likely to find success in the job market, according to an economist who focuses on the economic impact of AI.

-Robert Seamans, a professor of management and organizations at the NYU Stern School of Business, thinks such roles are just the kind of role that AI will create.
-Indeed, he expects AI to be a part of virtually every worker's future, much as the internet became an integral part of daily life decades ago.
+Robert Seamans, a professor of management and organizations at the NYU Stern School of Business, thinks such roles are just the kind of new job that AI will create.
+Indeed, he expects AI to be a part of virtually every worker's future, much like the internet became an integral part of daily life decades ago.

 Meanwhile, the workers best positioned to benefit as generative AI tools like ChatGPT reshape the labor market will be those who understand how to use the technology to maximize their own performance, as well as how to test and train AI, Seamans said.